christiannicola/loot/README.md

 # loot
-A small 2D game engine written in C++, for education purposes.
+A small 2D game engine written in C++, for educational purposes.